-Community Mental Health Agencies interested in bringing Parent Support Partner(s) to their community can begin the process by completing & submitting the following to start the process:
+Community Mental Health Agencies interested in bringing Parent Support Partner(s) to their community can begin the process by completing the following to start the process:

-After the Organizational Readiness Survey and Agency Readiness Checklist are received, reviewed and accepted the agency is approved to move on to step two.
+After the Organizational Readiness Plan is received, reviewed and accepted the agency is approved to move on to step two.

-Note: Communities hiring additional PSPs do not need to complete the Organizational Readiness Assessment again unless there have been changes in model implementation or hiring practices.
-In this case, contact Kelly Bailey at firstname.lastname@example.org to indicate interest in having additional Parent Support Partners in their community and submit an Agency Readiness Checklist.
+Note: Communities hiring additional PSPs do not need to complete the Organizational Readiness Plan again unless there have been changes in model implementation or hiring practices.
+In this case, contact Margo Pierce at [email protected]. to indicate interest in having additional Parent Support Partners in their community.

-The following documents must be submitted in order to register your Parent Support Partner to attend the three-day training and start the certification process:
+The following packet must be completed and submitted in order to register your Parent Support Partner to attend the three-day training and start the certification process:

 What is involved in the PSP Certification process?

-The Parent Support Partner certification model requires 100% attendance and participation in 5 full days of classroom training, 11 months of individual & group coaching, and a minimum of three Quarterly Professional Development/Technical Assistance (PD/TA) meetings by the PSP.
+The Parent Support Partner certification model requires that Parent Support Partners participate in 5 full days of classroom training, 10 months of individual & group coaching, and Quarterly Professional Development and Technical Assistance meetings.

-Classroom training topics include: Family Driven & Youth Guided Care, Cultural Competency, Confidentiality, Mandated Reporting, HIPAA, Boundaries, Roles and Function of Parent Support Partners, Benefits of the Service, SMART Goals, Parent-Professional Partnerships and System of Care and an overview of child and family service systems.
+Classroom training topics include: Family Driven & Youth Guided Care, Cultural Competency, Child and Family Serving Systems, Confidentiality, Mandated Reporting, HIPAA, Boundaries, Roles and Function of Parent Support Partners, Benefits of the Service, SMART Goals, Parent-Professional Partnerships and System of Care and an overview of child and family service systems.

-Monthly group coaching calls are facilitated by a member of the training and coaching team and offer an opportunity to teach, share, and demonstrate competencies through dialogue and consultation.
-Individual coaching is also available upon request from the PSP or recommendation from the Coach, PSP Statewide Coordinator, Family Organization Supervisor or CMH Supervisor.
-Individual coaching is used to refine skills in specific skill areas and provide targeted technical assistance related to particularly challenging need areas.
+Monthly Group Coaching calls are facilitated by a member of the training and coaching team and offer an opportunity to teach, share, and demonstrate competencies through dialogue and consultation.
+Individual coaching is also available upon request from the PSP or recommendation from the Coach, PSP coordinator or CMH Supervisor.
+Individual coaching would be used to refine skills in specific skill area and provide targeted technical assistance related to particularly challenging need area.

-Professional Development & Technical Assistance Meetings are held quarterly and Parent Support Partners meet face to face for on-going learning.
-These quarterly meetings provide an opportunity for networking with other PSPs, technical assistance around barriers with implementation of the model with families and professionals.
+Professional Development Meetings are held quarterly, and Parent Support Partners meet face to face or for on-going learning.
+These quarterly meetings provide an opportunity for networking with other PSP’s, technical assistance around barriers with implementation of the model with families and professionals.

 Supervision of Parent Support Partners is provided by a CMH Qualified Mental Health Provider who:

-Expectations of Community Mental Health Service Provider who wish to employ Parent Support Partners:
+Expectations of Community Mental Health Service Provider who wish to employ Parent Support Partners, include that the CMH must:

-- Employ directly or contract with a Family Organization to employ family members to become Parent Support Partners
+- Employ or contract with a provider agency to employ parents/primary caregivers to become Parent Support Partners

-- Identify a supervisor with the CMHSP to oversee the PSP
+- Identify a supervisor with the CMHSP and contract agency if applicable, to oversee the PSP’s

 - Provide individual clinical supervision to the PSP

-- Training and on-going support and development for agency staff to integrate family members within the workforce
+- Training and on-going support and development for agency staff to integrate Parent Support Partners within the workforce

 - Provide funds and resources necessary to implement PSP services including:

-- Transportation and lodging for trainings and quarterly PD/TA meetings
+- Transportation and lodging for trainings and quarterly Professional Development meetings

-- Personnel time for trainings, quarterly PD/TA meetings, coaching, and on-going evaluation
+- Personnel time for trainings, quarterly Professional Development meetings, coaching, and on-going evaluation

 - Access to computer with internet access, phone, copy machine and fax, workspace